-The Local Housing Need (LHN) derived by the Government standard method (SM) for the Isle of Wight is currently (in March 2022) 668 dpa, which equates to 10,020 homes across the 15-year plan period, and is the basis for which all local housing need assessments should be prepared, 'unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals.'
-National guidance is clear that the process of assessing housing needs is separate from and should precede the identification of a housing requirement in the light of that assessment.
-The NPPF expects that, once needs have been identified, strategic policy makers should 'establish a housing requirement figure for their whole area, which shows the extent to which their identified housing need figure (and any needs which cannot be met within neighbouring areas) can be met over the plan period'.
-In other words, whilst the SM is to be used to identify local housing needs (unless there are exceptional circumstances), it does not determine what the housing requirement in a local plan should be.
+- 2.1 The Local Housing Need (LHN) derived by the Government standard method (SM) for the Isle of Wight is currently (in March 2024) 703 dpa, which equates to 10,545 homes across the 15-year plan period, and is the basis for which all local housing need assessments should be prepared, 'unless exceptional circumstances justify an alternative approach which also reflects current and future demographic trends and market signals.'1 The Council has prepared a separate background paper2 that details the reason why exceptional circumstances are not being pursued. - 2.2 National guidance is clear that the process of assessing housing needs is separate from and should precede the identification of a housing requirement in the light of that assessment.3 The NPPF expects that, once needs have been identified, strategic policy makers should 'establish a housing requirement figure for their whole area, which shows the extent to which their identified housing need figure (and any needs which cannot be met within neighbouring areas) can be met over the plan period'.4 In other words, whilst the SM is to be used to identify local housing needs (unless there are exceptional circumstances), it does not determine what the housing requirement in a local plan should be.
 That is a separate exercise which needs to have regard to a wider range of factors, including the extent to which the identified housing needs can be met over the plan period, and the operation of the Duty to Co-operate in relation to unmet needs.